Air Compressors and Air Tools for Crafts Professionals

 As a metalsmith, you can use air tools and an air compressor to cut, shape, and finish all of your metal creations.
 Attach an air-reciprocating or cutoff saw to an air compressor to easily cut through different metals of any gauge.

 You can also use an air hammer and air compressor to move and shape metal sheets, plates, rods, and other metal forms.
+You can also use tools to sharpen your knives and other devices for use such as a metal bench grinding tool and other equipment.
 Place your metal against a steel anvil, and use different tips and points on your air hammer to quickly pound and push it into the size and shape that you want.
 After you cut and shape the metal, use a pneumatic angle grinder, sander, or sandblaster to texturize and finish your creation.

 Ceramic Craft Artists